Claims submission and reimbursement

 Can I submit claims through a mobile app?

 Yes, you can submit claims through the free PayFlex mobile app.
-The app is available for iPhone and iPad mobile digital devices, as well as Android and BlackBerry smartphones.
+The app is available for iPhone and iPad mobile digital devices, as well as Android smartphones.

 How do I enroll in or change my direct deposit information?

 To enroll in or change your direct deposit information, complete the Direct deposit authorization form in Take Action.
 Or log on to the PayFlex website in Take Action, click Financial Center, and select Enroll in Direct Deposit.

 How does PayFlex Auto Pay feature work?

 The Auto Pay feature automatically passes medical and dental claims to PayFlex, eliminating the need to submit a reimbursement request.

 For example, when you go for a regular office visit, present your Aetna ID card and pay the required deductible or coinsurance.
 Once the claim is processed, you will be automatically reimbursed (the deductible or coinsurance amount) by check or direct deposit to your authorized bank account.